Taking Care of Your Loved One

 At its best, palliative care eases symptoms and helps patients with lung cancer choose their personal treatment goals at crucial decision points.
 These decisions are made with their entire health care team—surgeons, radiation oncologists, and medical (chemotherapy) oncologists.
 As a caregiver, you may find a palliative care consultation especially helpful in defining your role and making sure that you are doing everything possible to support the person with cancer.
 At first, the person with cancer may not want to explore palliative care, but they can ask for a palliative care referral at any time.

 Encourage the person with cancer to investigate palliative care when he or she feels ready.
-See Lung Cancer Choices Chapter 7: Supportive Care.
+See Lung Cancer Choices, 5th Edition, Chapter 8: Supportive Care

 The person with cancer may be interested in exploring the different healthcare systems from around the world.
 As you help him or her search for qualified practitioners of CAM therapies, do your homework, just as you should with any health care provider.
 Encourage the person with cancer to ask questions about the provider’s experiences treating people with lung cancer and to ask about what resulted from the methods.

 There are many different CAM therapies that the person with cancer might pursue as part of an integrative medical approach to lung cancer treatment.
 For example, some cancer patients learn to use relaxation techniques to reduce stress during chemotherapy.
 Others find that acupuncture helps relieve nausea.
 Many people with various ailments have found that yoga helps them manage pain.
 Regardless of the CAM therapies that the person with cancer explores, it is important to keep the primary health care team, including all western medical practitioners (the doctors, nurses, and social workers) in the loop.
 Openness and communication among everyone involved in the care of someone with lung cancer are critical.
 You can help see that everyone on the health care team stays on the same page.
-See: Lung Cancer Choices, Chapter 9: Complementary and Alternative Medicine and Chinese Medicine in Lung Cancer
+See: Lung Cancer Choices, 5th Edition, Chapter 11: Integrative Medicine, Complementary Therapies, and Chinese Medicine in Lung Cancer